Best Travel Cards for Australians Heading Overseas in 2025

 Generally using a credit card will come with the highest overall fees - but you’ll be able to spread out the costs of your travel over a few months if you need to, and you may also be able to earn rewards or cash back as you spend.
 Use this guide to compare different card types and options, and pick the perfect one for your needs.

-Frequently Asked Questions - Best travel cards to use overseas
+Frequently Asked Questions - Best cards to use overseas

 Which is the best travel card for use in Australia?